aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/tasks/working-with-smartmarker-task/_index.md

 keywords: "SmartMarker task, Aspose.Cells Cloud, REST API, Excel, spreadsheet automation"
 description: "Learn how to use the SmartMarker task of Aspose.Cells Cloud API with cURL and SDK examples, including request schema and error handling."
 weight: 60
+ArticleTitle: "Working with SmartMarker Task in Aspose.Cells Cloud API"
 ---

 ## REST API